lorienscode/effective-performance/README.md

 ###

 ## About This Page
-Project Echo is a collaborative repository for developing a **Proof of Concept (POC)** that will evolve into a **Minimum Viable Product (MVP)**.
+Project Icarus is a collaborative repository for developing a **Proof of Concept (POC)** that will evolve into a **Minimum Viable Product (MVP)**.
 This project serves as the foundation for exploring innovative ideas, validating core functionality, and setting the stage for scalable implementation.

 **Purpose**